 State tax deduction or credit: Depending on which state you live in, you could be eligible to claim a 529 tax deduction for making contributions to the plan.

-There are : a prepaid tuition plan, which lets you buy tuition credits at today’s prices for future enrollment in a given school, and an education savings plan which allows you to open a tax-advantaged account to save money for school expenses.
+There are two types of 529 plans: a prepaid tuition plan, which lets you buy tuition credits at today’s prices for future enrollment in a given school, and an education savings plan which allows you to open a tax-advantaged account to save money for school expenses.
 Those expenses can even include computer equipment and reasonable room and board, Miller-Nobles said.

 The funds in a 529 plan can also be used to pay off student loans although there are some limitations, including a $10,000 lifetime withdrawal limit.
 You can use money in a 529 plan for non-education-related expenses, but those distributions are taxable and you’ll be hit with a 10% penalty, too, Miller-Nobles said.